 Each has its own terminology for the other's territory and the current situation is described by the map below.

 The border is somewhat complicated by the Eastern Sovereign Base Area (ESBA) where the Turkish Cypriot north meets land controlled by the United Kingdom.
 Along this border there is no Buffer Zone.

 This website describes how such a situation came into being......some of the information was gained first hand during the difficult 1970s and other details are the result of more recent experiences and research.

 The final Governor of Cyprus (1957-60) Sir Hugh Foot once wrote...."Anyone who says he understands Cyprus has been misinformed".

 I have no political viewpoint or affiliations to espouse; I simply hope to tell this complex story as straightforwardly as possible.

-I would like to thank Geoff Cosson & Richard Sale for their valuable guidance.
+I would like to thank Brig (Rtd) Michael Perrett-Young, Richard Sale and Geoff Cosson for their valuable guidance.